 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Treatment Technique (TT): a required process intended to reduce the level of a contaminant in drinking water Level 1 assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria were found.
-Level 2 assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an Escherichia coli (E. coli) MCL violation has occurred and/or why total coliform bacteria were found on multiple occasions. pCi/L: picocurie per liter (a measure of radioactivity) ppb: parts per billion, or micrograms per liter (μg/L) ppm: parts per million, or milligrams per liter (mg/L) ppt: parts per trillion, or nanograms per liter (ng/L) TIMBERDALE MOBILE HOME SUBDIVISION 2022 Drinking Water Quality Report DETECTED UNREGULATED AND REGULATED CONTAMINANTS SUBJECT TO AN MCL, MRDL, AL or TT DISINFECTANT RESIDUAL CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING MRDL VIOLATION Y/N HIGHEST AVERAGE DETECTED RANGE OF RESULTS MRDL MRDLG LIKELY SOURCE OF CONTAMINATION l· SODIUM HYPOCHLORITE (CHLORINE) mg/L 2022 N 2.06 0.69 - 2.36 4 4 Water additive used to control microbes.
-MICROBIOLOGICAL CONTAMINANTS REPORTED MONTHLY TESTS FOUND NO COLIFORM BACTERIA OR E. coli IN 2022 LEAD AND COPPER CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING VIOLATION Y/N 90 TH PERCENTILE RESULTS No. OF SITES EXCEEDING AL MCLG AL (ACTION LEVEL) LIKELY SOURCE OF CONTAMINATION COPPER NOT DETECTED LEAD NOT DETECTED INORGANIC CONTAMINANTS CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING MCL VIOLATION Y/N HIGHEST LEVEL DETECTED RANGE OF RESULTS MCL MCLG LIKELY SOURCE OF CONTAMINATION BARIUM ppm 2022 N 0.145 0.145 - 0.145 2 2 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-TIMBERDALE MOBILE HOME SUBDIVISION 2022 Drinking Water Quality Report DISINFECTION BYPRODUCT CONTAMINANTS - NONE DETECTED RADIOACTIVE CONTAMINANTS - NONE DETECTED OTHER REGULATED ORGANIC CONTAMINANTS - NONE DETECTED UNREGULATED CONTAMINANTS - NOT REPORTED OR NONE DETECTED VIOLATIONS PUBLIC NOTIFICATION RULE The Public Notification Rule helps to ensure that consumers will always know if there is a problem with their drinking water.
-These notices immediately alert consumers if there is a serious problem with their drinking water (e.g., a boil water emergency).
-VIOLATION TYPE VIOLATION BEGIN VIOLATION END VIOLATION EXPLANATION PUBLIC NOTICE RULE LINKED TO VIOLATION 12/19/2021 02/01/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Level 2 assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an Escherichia coli (E. coli) MCL violation has occurred and/or why total coliform bacteria were found on multiple occasions. pCi/L: picocurie per liter (a measure of radioactivity) ppb: parts per billion, or micrograms per liter $(\mu g/L)$ ppm: parts per million, or milligrams per liter (mg/L) ppt: parts per trillion, or nanograms per liter (ng/L) TIMBERDALE MOBILE HOME SUBDIVISION 2023 Drinking Water Quality Report DETECTED UNREGULATED AND REGULATED CONTAMINANTS SUBJECT TO AN MCL, MRDL, AL or TT DISINFECTANT RESIDUAL CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING MRDL VIOLATION Y/N HIGHEST AVERAGE DETECTED RANGE OF RESULTS MRDL MRDLG LIKELY SOURCE OF CONTAMINATION SODIUM HYPOCHLORITE (CHLORINE) mg/L 2023 N 1.70 0.53 - 3.00 4 4 Water additive used to control microbes.
+MICROBIOLOGICAL CONTAMINANTS REPORTED MONTHLY TESTS FOUND NO E. coli IN 2023 COLIFORM BACTERIA CO MAXIUM ONTAMINANT EVEL GOAL TOTAL COLIFORM CONTAMINANT LEVEL HIGHEST NO. OF POSITIVE FECAL COLIFORM OR E. COLI MAXIUMUM CONTAMINANT LEVEL TOTAL NO. OF POSITIVE E. COLI OR FECAL COLIFORM SAMPLES VIOLATION LIKELY SOURCE OF CONTAMINATION 0 1 positive monthly sample 1 0 0 N Naturally present in the environment.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms indicating the need to look for potential problems in the water treatment or distribution.
+When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.
+TIMBERDALE MOBILE HOME SUBDIVISION 2023 Drinking Water Quality Report LEAD AND COPPER CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING VIOLATION Y/N 90 TH PERCENTILE RESULTS No. OF SITES EXCEEDING AL MCLG AL (ACTION LEVEL) LIKELY SOURCE OF CONTAMINATION COPPER NOT DETECTED LEAD NOT DETECTED INORGANIC CONTAMINANTS CONTAMINANT UNIT OF MEASURE DATE OF SAMPLING MCL VIOLATION Y/N HIGHEST LEVEL DETECTED RANGE OF RESULTS MCL MCLG LIKELY SOURCE OF CONTAMINATION BARIUM ppm 08/23/2022 N 0.145 0.145 - 0.145 2 2 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+DISINFECTION BYPRODUCT CONTAMINANTS - NONE DETECTED RADIOACTIVE CONTAMINANTS - NONE DETECTED OTHER REGULATED ORGANIC CONTAMINANTS - NONE DETECTED UNREGULATED CONTAMINANTS - NOT REPORTED OR NONE DETECTED VIOLATIONS THERE ARE NO VIOLATIONS TO REPORT FOR 2023